hphelion/documentation/commercial/GA1/commercial.install-GA-vsa.md

 * CMC is already installed

-* HP StoreVirtual (one or more) is deployed in the same management network where CMC is installed.
+* HP StoreVirtual system (one or more) is deployed in the same management network where CMC is installed.

 To create a cluster, do the following: